saramashfej/rudderstack-community-officehours/README.md

 ## Find us on Slack

 Please join our slack community if you haven't already and post any questions there!
-We will be posting everything related to this event in in #community-office-hour channel.
+We will be posting everything related to this event in the #community-office-hour channel.